Guinness World Record Attempt!

 Update 10/5/19: A high school friend from update NY mailed me tickets from NY & FL that she had collected from several people.
 Thank you Melody!
 I'm grateful for every single ticket.

 Update 10/3/19: I advertised in my subdivision's newsletter and one of the residents dropped off boxes of tickets; probably several thousand tickets.
 I dry out every lottery ticket before bundling the same-sized tickets in groups of 100.
 Four to five thousand tickets fit into each storage box.

 Found out some exciting news!
-When I'm done with this project, according to the NC Educational Lottery Office, the tickets can be recycled!
-So, I'll just wait until the town does their truck shredder and be there when all of the tickets are shredded on site.
+When I'm done with this project, the NC Educational Lottery Office says that the tickets can be recycled!

 You may Email me at: [email protected]